2021 London mayoral election: Other candidates

 Piers Corbyn, the candidate for the Let London Live party, told the BBC that he would "end lockdown on day one" if he were elected.
 Corbyn is a conspiracy theorist who has promoted misinformation and conspiracy theories about COVID-19, including calling the virus a "hoax".
 He is sceptical of climate change and is an anti-vaxxer.
 He has been fined and arrested during the campaign for breaches of COVID-19 lockdown restrictions, including an arrest on suspicion of malicious communications and public nuisance over his distributing a leaflet comparing COVID-19 vaccination programme with the Nazi concentration camp at Auschwitz.
 His policy platform includes a pledge to prevent extension of London's Ultra Low Emission Zone.

 Count Binface, the satirical candidate for the Count Binface Party, pledged to rename London Bridge the Phoebe Waller Bridge.
 His manifesto also included a croissant price cap and tying government officials' pay to nurses' pay.
 He said that he wasn't going to win, but that the supplementary vote system meant that voters could give him their first preference and vote for or against Khan with their second preference.

-On 21 April, an opinion poll showed that the independent candidate Niko Omilana, a YouTuber who makes prank videos, on 5% of the vote, ahead of all candidates other than Khan, Bailey, Berry and Porritt.
+On 21 April, an opinion poll showed the independent candidate Niko Omilana, a YouTuber who makes prank videos, on 5% of the vote, ahead of all candidates other than Khan, Bailey, Berry and Porritt.
 His policy platform centred on telling the prime minister Boris Johnson to "shush".
-Omilana's manager said "it’s an investment for him" as more brands would be interested in working with him after the campaign.
+Omilana's manager said "it's an investment for him" as more brands would be interested in working with him after the campaign.
 Omilana was endorsed by fellow YouTubers Keemstar and KSI.
 Max Fosh, another YouTuber standing in the election, "urged people not to vote for him" and used his platform to encourage young people to vote and to troll Fox.

 Valerie Brown, the Burning Pink candidate, was arrested in the early hours of Saturday 8 May, between the election and the announcement of the results.
 Her campaign manager, Ramon Salgado-Touzon, was arrested on Friday 7 May.
 Both were accused of criminal damage after spraying pink paint on offices of The Guardian newspaper.
 Brown was previously arrested and charged with criminal damage of windows at HSBC's headquarters on 22 April.